objectscript/iknow-entity-browser/README.md

 Then, open `build/static/index.html` file.

-To install the REST client, change the constants in the `import.bat` file and then run the
+To install application directly to Caché, modify the constants in the `import.bat` file and then run it with the following command:
-following:

 ```bash
 import
 ```

-This will put `src/cls/EntityBrowser/Router.cls` class into your Caché (change the `import.*` script), and after you set up a web application, go to configure app settings by clicking setting button in the top right corner.
+This will build the project and put all `src/cls/*` classes into your Caché.
+Also, this will export XML file that can be imported to any Caché system (2016.2+).